Honeywell 200: Software

-The Easycoder assembler generated an object file as a binary card deck that could be punched to cards or written to magnetic tape instead.
-The object file began with a bootstrapping routine so that each program could be loaded into memory, from card reader or magnetic tape, using a boot command from the console.
+The Easycoder assembler generated an object file as a binary card deck that can be punched to cards or written to magnetic tape instead.
+The object file began with a bootstrapping routine so that each program can be loaded into memory, from card reader or magnetic tape, using a boot command from the console.

-In the Mod 2 operating system, the Easycoder assembler and every compiler generated object modules on a "go file" on tape; these objects were then linked by means of the LINKLOAD program into one or more executable programs on a "job file", still on tape, which could either be run directly from the tape or loaded in 8-bit mode (i.e. including word marks and item marks) onto disk for faster execution.
+In the Mod 2 operating system, the Easycoder assembler and every compiler generated object modules on a "go file" on tape; these objects were then linked by means of the LINKLOAD program into one or more executable programs on a "job file", still on tape, which can either be run directly from the tape or loaded in 8-bit mode (i.e. including word marks and item marks) onto disk for faster execution.

 Compilers

 Although Honeywell placed strong emphasis on the use of COBOL, it also supported FORTRAN and RPG.

 Systems software

 The H200 was commonly used as a spooling computer associated with a larger Honeywell 800 series machine.
 The H1800-II consisted of an H1800 mainframe equipped only with magnetic tape drives and an online adaptor (OLA) connection to a satellite H200 to simulate a card reader for reading low volumes of job control cards.
 The LINK program running on the H200 handled the OLA, copied punched cards or punched paper tape to magnetic tape, and copied records from magnetic tape to card punch and/or to line printer.

 Higher Series-200 computers (H1200, H1250, H2200 and H4200) were mainframes in their own right, capable of handling (with the Mod 2 operating system) up to two simultaneous job streams in addition to the "resident monitor" (i.e. the kernel).
-The top-end computer in the series (the H4200) had a 1.33 MHz CPU which could address up to 512K (524288 characters) of memory.
+The top-end computer in the series (the H4200) had a 1.33 MHz CPU which can address up to 512K (524288 characters) of memory.